A technique widely used by pharmaceutical companies in the drug discovery process is called structure-activity relationship (SAR) analysis.

 Second, feature selection is performed to identify the most relevant properties and reduce the dimensionality of the feature vector.

 Finally, in the learning phase, a neural network model is applied to discover a function that can achieve an optimal mapping.

 The next diagram summarizes this process.

-The recent success of machine learning provides an opportunity to develop tools for automatically extracting task-specific representations of chemical structures.
+The recent success of machine learning in the biomedical field provides an opportunity to develop tools for automatically extracting task-specific representations of chemical structures.

 Neural Designer also provides you with the statistical methods to study the characteristics of the molecules, reduce dimensionality of the data set, design the predictive model and test it against real cases to assess its quality.